mallenjr/stupid_snake/readme.md

 # Snake, but dumb

 ## The Dirty Details
-1. We used the Google speech_commands dataset as a starting point for this project so I would reccomend you start there as well.
+1. We used the Google speech_commands dataset as a starting point for this project so I would recommend you start there as well.

     Dataset download: http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz